AlphaSense-Engineering/privatecloud-cli/README.md

 ## License

-**This repository is not Open Source.** See [LICENSE.md](https://github.com/AlphaSense-Engineering/privatecloud-cli/blob/main/LICENSE.md) for more details.
+**This publicly accessible Repository is not Open Source.** See [LICENSE.md](https://github.com/AlphaSense-Engineering/privatecloud-cli/blob/main/LICENSE.md) for more details.